R3Ngfx/infra/README.md

 Check the *INFO* tab in the application for more details about its usage.

 ### Shader syntax
 Infra uses GLSL shaders.
-Five different variables are exposed and can be used in the shader:
+Six different variables are exposed and can be used in the shader:
 - `time` *(float)*: Current time in seconds.
 - `resolution` *(vec2)*: Horizontal and vertical resolution of the rendered image.
+- `tex` *(sampler2D)*: Custom image texture loaded.
 - `lows` *(float)*: Value of low frequencies (20Hz-250Hz) for audio visualization.
 - `mids` *(float)*: Value of mid frequencies (250Hz-2000Hz) for audio visualization.
 - `highs` *(float)*: Value of high frequencies (2000Hz-20000Hz) for audio visualization.